saad-karim/aacargo/README.md

 `AABOT_PRESERVE_CONSOLE_HISTORY` - If set to true, the console logs will not be deleted between request.
 This is disabled by default to prevent the console log from getting infinitely big and consuming memory.

+`AABOT_OS` - The operating system the server will be running on.
+Different OS have different key bindings.
+By default, the OS is set to linux.
+Valid values are `linux` or `macos`.

 ### Starting Server ###

+Before running the server make sure that python virtual env is running.
+If not, run the following `pipenv shell`

 1. Start server by running `gunicorn -w 1 --threads 20 -b 0.0.0.0:5000 wsgi:app`
 2. Open a browser window and maximize the window